-Hong Kong Red Cross explores the ‘climate message’ through games01/05/2019 - by the Climate Centre
+Hong Kong Red Cross explores the ‘climate message’ through games

 The Climate Centre last week facilitated a three-day training session on climate games for the Hong Kong Red Cross – an autonomous branch of the Red Cross Society of China (RCSC) – that lists community resilience as one of three key pillars of its strategic plan through 2022.